Why Does My Fuse Keep Blowing in The Car?

 Therefore, to maintain the internal safety of the amplifier, you need to make sure that less heat is generated.
 And in this regard, keep the wire at least 10 gauge in size, irrespective of the power rating so that electric current flows easily into the system.

 Spikes could cause the fuse to pop if the wires are damaged or the ground chord is not connected properly.
-Therefore, to prevent this problem, trace the connection of the ground wire (usually black in color) to the chassis and check for any damage that could cause any hindrance.
+Therefore, to prevent this problem, trace the connection of the ground wire (usually black) to the chassis and check for any damage that could cause any hindrance.

 Power wire causes fuse keeps blowing in car